JanneMattila/azure-firewall-and-network-testing/workloads/private-aci/README.md

 [Allow trusted services to securely access a network-restricted container registry](https://learn.microsoft.com/en-us/azure/container-registry/allow-access-trusted-services)

+> Several multi-tenant Azure services operate from networks that can't be included in these registry network settings,
+> preventing them from performing operations such as pull or push images to the registry.
+> By designating certain service instances as "trusted", a registry owner can allow select
+> Azure resources to securely bypass the registry's network settings to perform registry operations.

 From [Trusted Services](https://learn.microsoft.com/en-us/azure/container-registry/allow-access-trusted-services#trusted-services):

 > Instances of the following services can access a network-restricted container registry